The History and Usage of Traditional Panbo

 The History and Usage of Traditional Panbo-2

 There is little informations that discussed the history of panbo besides saying that it is something invented during the Song Dynasty to bring conveniency.
 Perhaps the few dynasties after Song also integrated this into their outfits when needed.
-Even now, people interested in hanfu might still use panbo when the long sleeves of their hanfu is getting in the way.
+Even now, people interested in hanfu culture might still use panbo when the long sleeves of their hanfu is getting in the way.

 The History and Usage of Traditional Panbo-3